-Anger is an automatic reaction to triggering situations, so techniques such as assertive communication will take a lot of practise to become effective.
+Anger is an automatic reaction to triggering situations, so techniques such as assertive communication can take a lot of practise to become effective in better managing anger.

-An important thing to note is that other people may not have the same insight into the benefits of assertive communication, and may respond in less positive ways.
+It is also important to remember that other people may not have the same insight into the benefits of assertive communication, and may respond in less positive ways.
 Understanding that we can only ever be in control of our own behaviour, is a key part of becoming an effective communicator and gaining a sense of personal control.

 Author: Jayani Jayatilake, BA (Soc Sc), M Social Work, AMHSW.